reliantsolutions/hiera-yaml-array/README.md

 # Hiera YAML Array

-This is a fork of hiera YAML backend wth support for array variable interpolations.
+This is a fork of hiera YAML backend with support for array variable interpolations.

 ## Array interpolations